eclipse-score/inc_abi_compatible_datatypes/README.md

-# ABI compatible datatypes
+# ABI Compatible Data Types

-Tooling and common libraries for _ABI compatible datatypes_.
+Tooling and common libraries for _ABI compatible data types_.

 ## Components

 - `Cargo.toml`: Rust/Cargo workspace which includes almost all crates in this repository.
 - `src/cli/`: Command-line tool to parse ABI type descriptions and generate Rust and C++ code.
-- `src/codegen/`: Code generator to turn ABI type descriptions into executable code.
-- `src/common/`: Rust crate which contains specialized ABI compatible types.
-Note that this crate isn't part of the top-level workspace.
+- `src/codegen/`: Code generator to turn ABI type descriptions into executable code. isn't part of the top-level workspace.
 - `src/parser/`: Parseer for ABI type description files.